 Being tall helps… it helps a lot.
 What if we evaluated every recruit only for their skills and not their height.
-Should we bench Drew Brees because he’s not tall enough?
-No that would be insane, yet he was an unknown that landed at Purdue.
-Ironically a school and staff with a history for scouting QB’s well.
+Should we not recruit Drew Brees because he’s not tall enough?
+No that would be insane, yet he was a relatively unknown QB that landed at Purdue.
+Just happened to be a school and staff with a history of scouting QB’s well.

-Tall QB’s get more access because we pick them more.
-They get better training, they get more chances, they are privileged because of what they can become rather what they are currently.
+Tall QBs get more access to exposure because we pick them more than shorter QBs.
+They get better training; they get more chances, tall QBs are privileged because of what they can become instead of what they currently are.

 Imagine if we evaluated every QB at 6ft even, would that change your opinion on prospects?
 I think it would, in fact I know it would.
 Malcolm Gladwell writes how height does matter and is more desirable for leadership roles.
 We as humans are innately attracted to height. http://gladwell.com/blink/why-do-we-love-tall-men/

-Try this…put two identically built QB next to each other, one is 5’10 and one is 6’5.
-Which one will you select if you were not allowed to see them throw but you had to commit to building your organization on?
-You knew the both started on their football teams.
-If you could see them prior to the throwing, I guarantee you will be inevitably swayed towards the taller QB, just and only because he is taller.
-Even if the short QB threw a better ball, it’s hard not to move past the issue of height.
+Try this, put two identically built QB next to each other, one is 5’10, and one is 6’5.
+Which one will you select if you were not allowed to see them throw but you had to commit to building your organization?
+You knew they both started on their football teams.
+If you could see them prior to the throwing, I guarantee you will be inevitably swayed towards the taller QB and only because he is taller.
+Even if the shorter QB threw a better ball, it’s hard not to move past the issue of height.